x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-split-permissions-exchange-2013-help.md

 To understand split permissions, you need to understand how the Role Based Access Control (RBAC) permissions model in Exchange 2013 works with Active Directory.
 The RBAC model controls who can perform what actions, and on which objects those actions can be performed.
 For more information about the various components of RBAC that are discussed in this topic, see [Understanding Role Based Access Control](understanding-role-based-access-control-exchange-2013-help.md).

-In Exchange 2013, all tasks that are performed on Exchange objects must be done through the Exchange Management Shell or the Exchange Administration Center (EAC) interface.
+In Exchange 2013, all tasks that are performed on Exchange objects must be done through the Exchange Management Shell or the Exchange admin center (EAC) interface.
 Both of these management tools use RBAC to authorize all tasks that are performed.

 RBAC is a component that exists on every server running Exchange 2013.
 RBAC checks whether the user performing an action is authorized to do so: